Lowest Forex Markup. Apply Now!!

 How does Karbon work with international payments?

 With Karbon, you gain access to a global network with competitive rates and minimal fees.
 EEFC accounts are good for receiving money in foreign currencies but Karbon is better at sending money abroad (more than 100+ currencies supported).
-We offer lower exchange rates than traditional banks while also taking care of a majority of the documentation like FIRC certificate of form 15/CA etc.
+We offer lower exchange rates than traditional banks while also taking care of a majority of the documentation like FIRC certificate or form 15/CA etc.

 Get in touch with us to learn more, thanks for reading.